 Parameter Set elements included in the Channel Usage Response frame shall be the same values of the fields in

 the Power Constraint and EDCA Parameter Set elements that are transmitted by the AP.

+An AP may also advertise one or more Channel Usage elements in Beacon frames and may transmit unsolicited Channel Usage elements in Probe Response and (Re)Association Response frames in order to recommend regulatory classes and channels for other BSSs or off-channel TDLS direct links.
+Such Channel Usage elements are subject to the same rules as defined for Channel Usage elements transmitted by the AP in other frames.

-Upon receipt of a Channel Usage element in the Probe Response or Channel Usage Response frame, the
+Upon receipt of a Channel Usage element in the Channel Usage Response frame, the

 receiving STA may use the following: